 This model has eight stages and each of them focuses on employees’ response to change.

 - Increase urgency – Creating a sense of urgency among employees may be the best way to motivate and engage them during the process.

 - Build the team – Determine the right set of skills and personalities for the team that will be responsible for driving change within the organization.

 - Get the vision correct – Take into account not just the strategy, but also employees' creativity, emotions and project's objectives.

 - Communicate – Be transparent and frequently communicate with people about the changes being implemented.

-- Get things moving – Get support, remove the roadblocks and implement feedback in a constructive way.
+- Get things moving – Get support, remove the roadblocks and collect feedback in a constructive way.

 - Focus on short term goals – Don’t just focus on the end result.
-Set small goals and recognize small achievements to boost employee morale.
+Set small goals and recognize small achievements during the process to boost employee morale.

 - Don’t give up – Changes don’t happen overnight, and obstacles are unavoidable.
 Be persistent while the process of change management is going on, no matter how tough things may seem.

 Kotter’s change management model is pretty easy to follow and incorporate.
 Our favorite part of this model is that it focuses on preparing employees for change rather than change implementation itself.